stremovsky/prowler-viewer/README.md

 # prowler-viewer

-This is a simplified Prowler JSON report viewer inspired by the Airtable design.
+This is a Prowler JSON Report Viewer inspired by the Airtable design.

 [Prowler](https://github.com/prowler-cloud/prowler) is a popular open-source cloud scanner.

+However, its built-in HTML reports feel a bit outdated ;-)

-The project is using the [Tabulator](https://tabulator.info/) open-soure javascript library to display data grid.
+The project is using the [Tabulator](https://tabulator.info/) open-soure javascript library to show dynamic data grid.

 Report example: